CodeYourFuture/syllabus/docs/html-css/week-1/mentors.md

 ## Questions and Help

-We highly recommend joining the relevent Slack Channel for this module.
+We highly recommend joining the relevant Slack Channel for this module.
 In this channel you can ask questions, get advice from previous teachers and discuss lesson content.
+The Module Gardeners, who lead this module globally, keep an eye on this channel.

 [cyf-module-html-css](https://codeyourfuture.slack.com/archives/CEFGER48H)

 For general Syllabus feedback and help you can post in [cyf-syllabus](https://codeyourfuture.slack.com/archives/C012UUW69S8)

-## Students Prior Knowledge
+## Trainees Prior Knowledge

-To get to this point in the course students will already have learn the basics of HTML/CSS by learning course [this](https://www.freecodecamp.org/learn/responsive-web-design/) from KhanAcademy.
+Trainees come to this class having already built several small web pages with HTML and CSS in the Intro to Digital course and having completed at least some of [FreeCodeCamp Responsive Web Design Certification](https://www.freecodecamp.org/learn/responsive-web-design/).

+All trainees should have prepared for class with a recap course: [HTML CSS Crash Course](https://scrimba.com/learn/htmlcss)

-This means that this lesson is a level-settings.recap lesson to make sure that all of our students are at the same point.
+This means that this lesson is a level-settings.recap lesson to make sure that all of our trainees are at the same point.

-If it is obvious that your students already understand the concepts that you are covering, you are encouraged to move quickly through the content.
+If it is obvious that your trainees already understand the concepts that you are covering, you are encouraged to move quickly through the content and spend your time on the main instructor-led theme of the lesson: **structuring data with semantic HTML**.

 ## Overview